 While offering a competitive health benefits package is a must for attracting and retaining quality workers, small employers have an advantage over larger employers: companies with fewer than 50 full-time employees are exempt from the Affordable Care Act’s group insurance requirements.

 While larger employers who do not provide an ACA-qualified health insurance benefit to their workers must pay a penalty per covered worker, smaller employers are exempt from this penalty.

 So if you’re a smaller employer, you have much more freedom to pursue alternative health benefit strategies other than overpriced, bloated ACA-qualified traditional health insurance plans.
 And you don’t have to worry about paying the ACA penalty.

 This opens up a number of viable and cost-saving strategies that are especially cost-effective for Arizona companies with fewer than 30 employees.

-Introducing Health Sharing Plans: A Cost-Effective Alternative for Small Business Health Insurance in Arizona
+Introducing Health Sharing Plans: A Cost-Effective Alternative for Arizona Small Business Health Insurance

 Health Sharing Plans have gained tremendous popularity as an affordable alternative to traditional health insurance for businesses in Arizona.